Mark Godbeer: Valor Bare Knuckle

 Mark Godbeer, while retired from MMA, transitioned over to bare-knuckle boxing and entered Ken Shamrock's newly founded Valor Bare Knuckle for its debut event, VBK: 1.
 Godbeer knocked out former fellow UFC, Bellator, & BAMMA veteran Jack "The Outlaw" May.
 Goddbeer knocked May out in less than a minute.
 He then faced current Road FC Open-weight Champion Mighty Mo in the main event for the tournament championship.
 Godbeer defeated Mo when after a series of punches Mo was knocked down and unable to get up in time for the 10 count, winning the VBK tournament.

 Bare Knuckle Fighting Championship

 On September 5, 2020, it was announced that Godbeer had signed with the Bare Knuckle Fighting Championship.

+Godbeer was scheduled to face Sam Shewmaker at BKFC 15 on December 11, 2020.
+However, after testing positive for COVID-19, Godbeer withdrew from the fight and was replaced by Bobo O'Bannon.
+He was then scheduled to face Mick Terrill at BKFC 17 on April 30, 2021.
+However, Godbeer withdrew from the fight for unknown reasons.

+BYB Extreme

+Mark Godbeer was set to face Josh Burns for the Police Gazette World Diamond super heavyweight belt at BYB 9 on March 12, 2022.
+However, Godbeer withdrew for unknown reasons.

 Gromda

 In 2022, it was announced that Godbeer had signed with Polish bare-knuckle promotion Gromda.
 He made his debut on June 10, 2022 against Bartłomiej Domalik for the Gromda International Openweight Championship, losing by second-round TKO.